NCAA charges Tennessee with 18 major violations under Pruitt

 AP Sports Writer

-The school has until Oct.
-20 to respond to the Level I violations, the most serious by NCAA standards, according to the letter it received from the association’s enforcement staff.
+Tennessee has until Oct.
+20 to respond, according to the letter it received from the association’s enforcement staff.

-The NCAA notice of allegations says at least a dozen members of Pruitt’s staff were involved in more than 200 individual violations over a two-year period.

 Pruitt and nine others were fired for cause in January 2021 after Tennessee started an internal investigation following a tip on Nov.
 13, 2020, and found what the university chancellor called “serious violations of NCAA rules.”
 The firing negated Pruitt’s $12.6 million buyout after he went 16-19 in three seasons.

 Chancellor Donde Plowman had said Pruitt was responsible for overseeing the football program.
 Tennessee also fired two assistants and seven members of the recruiting and support staff.
-Pruitt, three of his assistants and three other staffers could face show-cause penalties, which could make it difficult for them to get another college job, after a hearing is held with the NCAA’s Division I Committee on Infractions.
+Pruitt, three of his assistants and three other staffers could face show-cause penalties making it difficult for them to get another college job after a hearing is held with the NCAA’s Division I Committee on Infractions.

 “In every step of this process, we took quick and decisive actions that exemplified the longstanding values of the NCAA reiterated in the membership’s new constitution,” Plowman said in a statement Friday.
 “The university hired outside counsel to fully investigate allegations about the football program, acted promptly to terminate the employment of football coaches and staff members, and shared our conclusions with the NCAA enforcement staff.